lucas861223/multi-chat-capture/README.md

    Each of the setting correlates to one of the command.
 I put them in order, so if the description of the setting is vague, you can cross-read it with the command section.
 The way to modify it would be the same instruction as the modification step in setup.

    - main channel- where the command is being listened to.
 This should also be your twitch channel.
-     * Normal users: refer to Setup.
-     * Developers: modify the const variable mainChannel, with the #.
+     * Modify the const variable mainChannel, with the #.
    - channels to join- list of chatroom(s) to join on start up.
-     * Normal users: Replace the "lucas861223" in bracket([]) with a list of channel or channels you want to join, each double quoted and separated by a comma. i.e. to join 3 channels, replace it with "lucas861223", "chewiemelodies", "moonmoon".
-Order does not matter, however your own channel MUST be in one of these.
+     * Add a list of channel or channels you want to join to variable channelList, each double quoted and separated by a comma. i.e. to join 3 channels, modify channelList to be [mainChannel, "moonmoon", "chewiemelodies"].
+Order does not matter; do not remove mainChannel.
-     * Developers: modify the const variable channelList the same as the above standard.
    - Forcefully toggle PFP on/off.
-     * Normal users: this is not possible to set.
-     * Developers: set the variable needsPFPOverride to true, and pfpOverride to true if you want it on, false if off.
+     * Set the variable needsPFPOverride to true, and pfpOverride to true if you want it on, false if off.
    - Whether to highlight mentioned messages.
-     * Normal users: this is not possible to set.
-     * Developers: set mentionHighlightOvverride to true to turn off highlighting.
+     * Set mentionHighlightOvverride to true to turn off highlighting.

-  For the rest of the setting, they can all be achieved by modifying the css in index.html regardless of how you set it up.
+  For the rest of the setting, they can all be achieved by modifying the css in index.html.
    - font size
      * in :root, --font-size.
 Also change --emote-size to 1.5x of font size.
    - font color